Mandalgarh: History

-The place, situated at a distance of 54 km towards South-East of Bhilwara.
-It is sub division, tehsil and panchayat samiti of same name.
-The place is of historical importance because it was the scene of many a fierce battle during the mediaeval times, according to the Muslim historians.

 The place was taken twice by Mahmud Khilji of Malwa in the middle of the fifteenth century, and subsequently appears to have belonged alternately to the Ranas of Mewar and the Mughal emperors.
-In or about 1650, Emperor Shah Jahan granted it in Jagir to Raja Roop Singh of Kishangarh, who partially built a palace here, but Rana Raj Singh retook it in 1660.
-Twenty years later, Emperor Aurangzeb captured the palace and in 1700 made it over to Jhujar Singh Chief of Pisangan (now in Ajmer district) from whom it was captured by Rana Amar Singh in 1706, and it since then remained in the uninterrupted possession of his successors.
+In or about 1650, Emperor Shah Jahan granted it in Jagir to Raja Roop Singh of Kishangarh, who partially built a palace there, but Rana Raj Singh retook it in 1660.
+Twenty years later, Emperor Aurangzeb captured the palace and in 1700 handed it over to Jhujar Singh Chief of Pisangan (now in Ajmer district) from whom it was captured by Rana Amar Singh in 1706, and it since then remained in the uninterrupted possession of his successors.